abachaa/EvaluationMetrics-ACL23/MedBARTScore/README.md

 ```

 ## MedBARTScore
--  To run the MedBARTScore firstly we need to create the weights for each word/token in the document:
+-  To run the MedBARTScore firstly we need to create the weights for each word/token in the documents:
 ```
 python bartscore_create_medical_weight.py \
   --candidate=<candidate-file> \